davidxcheng/til/bookmarklets/index.md

 # Bookmarklets

 Toggle strike through on `click`.
-Markdown does not support links with javascript so to "install" it you'll have to add a bookmark, joint the code below into one line and paste into the bookmark.
+Markdown does not support links with javascript so to "install" it you'll have to add a bookmark, join the code below into one line and paste into the bookmark.

 ```js
 javascript: (() => {